seamusdemora/seamusdemora.github.io/MacStuff.md

 crontab -e
 ```

 But wait!!
-Before starting you should know that the default editor for Mac OS is `vim`.
+Before starting you should know that the default `crontab` editor for Mac OS is `vim`.
 If you're comfortable using `vim`, go ahead.
 If you're not, I suggest you use `pico` instead:

 ```
 EDITOR=nano crontab -e